FandosA/Face_Tracking_From_Scratch_PyTorch/README.md

 ```
 The resized images will be stored in the ```data/images_resized``` folder.

 The next step is to label those images.
-For that follow the tutorial mentioned above
+For that, the tool _Labelme_ will be used.
+Follow the tutorial mentioned above starting at 20:05 to label the images.